devizer/w3top-bin/README.md

 ### Supported OS are provided by dotnet core
 - Debian 8 & 9, Ubuntu 14.04 ...
 19.04
-- SUSE 42/15, SLES 12/15
+- OpenSUSE 42 & 15, SLES 12 & 15
 - CentOS 6 & 7, Fedora 24 ...
 30, RedHat 7

 Supported architectures: x64, armv7 (32-bit) and aarch64 (arm 64-bit)

-Alpine Linux and legacy RedHat 6 are also supported but it should be compiled from sources: https://github.com/devizer/
+Alpine Linux and legacy RedHat 6 are also supported but it should be compiled from sources: https://github.com/devizer/KernelManagementLab.
+The script below doesn't yet support RedHat 6 and Alpine Linux

 ### Installation of precompiled binaries
 Short instruction: extract